What Happened to the Brass Band Music Written during the Civil War

 When the Civil War broke out, many of the bands were using this music but with the introduction of new music much of the bands used tailor made arrangements to suit their ensembles.

 Much of this music has been available from online sources like the Library of Congress.
-JV MUSIC has taken this music, organized it into files and made high resolution facsimiles of this material.
+JV MUSIC has taken this lost brass band music, organized it into files and made high resolution facsimiles of this material.
 They are available through our store.
 The music is in PDF format and downloads upon payment.
 Careful work has been done to retouch and clean up the original music.
 Many of our scans come directly from the ORIGINAL material, not copies of copies.
 We will be adding many selections from the various books mentioned above.
 If you are looking for a particular selection please drop us a line at firstname.lastname@example.org